9dots/9dots.io-pages/OpO2Ivt.md

 ## Engage

-Show the Little Bits video.
-What are Little Bits?
-What are some cool uses for Little Bits that you saw in the video?

-In this unit, students will be designing and prototyping their own product that they will make using the Little Bits.
-When their product is completed, students will develop a sales pitch to present to a panel of judges.
+1. Show the Little Bits video found at the beginning of the powerpoint.
+On their handouts, students will fill in at least three examples of devices they saw in the video.
+2. Little Bits are a way to learn and prototype with electronics.
+They are magnetic circuits that can perform actions.

-## Explore
+## Explain

-Today, students are going to learn about electronic sensors.
-What are the senses that the human body has?
+1. Discuss with students the five senses that humans have.

-- Sight
-- Touch
-- Taste
-- Sound
-- Smell

-What are the senses in the body used for?
+2. What are those senses used for?

 The senses are used to respond to the outside environment, such as:

 - if we feel something is too hot, we move our hand away